Skip to main content

 Pioneering Research

-The Division of Biomechanics and Research Development houses all research conducted by the Department of Biomechanics, the Center for Research in Human Movement Variability, and associated programs.
+The Division of Biomechanics and Research Development houses all research conducted by the Department of Biomechanics, the Center for Research in Human Movement Variability, the Center for Cardiovascular Research in Biomechanics, and associated programs.

 about-us.jpg